adkron/dirtyinformation.com/_posts/2010-11-5-change-classes-not-styles.markdown

 layout: post
 title: Change Classes not Styles
 ---

-<p> I've been working with some javascript lately and wanted to see if it made a difference if I was changing the class or inline style of an element.
-I had heard that changing classes was faster, but can it really make a big difference?</p>
+I've been working with some javascript lately and wanted to see if it made a difference if I was changing the class or inline style of an element.
+I had heard that changing classes was faster, but can it really make a big difference?

-<h2>YES!!!</h2>
+h2.
+YES!!!

-<p>I coded up a quick <a href="https://gist.github.com/663556">example</a>.
-Here are the results in ms(all on osx):</p>
+I coded up a quick [example](https://gist.github.com/663556).
+Here are the results in ms(all on osx):
 <ul>
   <li>Safari 5.0.2
         <ul>